Watford Junction railway station: Redevelopment

-In 1984, the Victorian station buildings were demolished and the station was rebuilt in a modern architectural style; there is a travel centre and a large office block above the station which is occupied by the lorry and bus manufacturing company Iveco.
+In 1984, the Victorian station buildings were demolished and the station was rebuilt in a Brutalist architectural style.
+There is a travel centre and a large office block above the station, which is occupied by the lorry and bus manufacturing company Iveco.
 Some 19th-century waiting rooms survived, but were finally demolished in 1987.
-To enlarge the car park and provide more space, the St. Albans branch line was realigned northwards, with the original St. Albans platforms becoming a single terminating bay now mostly used by Southern services.
+To enlarge the car park and provide more space, the St. Albans branch line was realigned northwards, with its original platforms becoming a single terminating bay now mostly used by Southern services.

-The station forecourt was extensively remodelled in 2013; the horseshoe-shaped taxi rank was moved to the side of the building, creating a larger pedestrian area in front of the station entrance, and the bus station enlarged.
-Due to problems with the road layout, buses were unable to gain access to the bus station, and there were problems with access to the relocated car park.
-London Northwestern Railway are considering revising the design.
+The station forecourt was extensively remodelled in 2013, when the horseshoe-shaped taxi rank was moved to the side of the building, creating a larger pedestrian area in front of the station entrance.
+The bus station was enlarged at the same time.
+Due to problems with the road layout, buses were unable to gain access to the bus station and there were problems with access to the relocated car park.
+London Northwestern Railway were considering revising the design.

-Further redevelopment of the station and its surroundings is planned for the next 10 years.
+Further redevelopment of the station and its surroundings is planned for the next ten years.
 They may be delayed because the redevelopment of Watford Junction has been placed within the pre-qualification pool of proposed schemes by the Department for Transport.

 Accidents and incidents

 1954 accident

 On 3 February 1954, an express passenger train became derailed in Watford Tunnel due to a broken rail.
-The last three carriages became divided from the train as it entered the station.
-One of them ended up on the platform.
-A passing express passenger train grazed the wreckage but only received minor damage.
+The last three carriages separated from the train as it entered the station with one ending up on the platform.
+A passing express passenger train grazed the wreckage, but only received minor damage.
 Fifteen people were injured.